Hardware context¶

 - env.default_gpu()¶

-Determine GPU id to use from the
+Determine the GPU id to use from the

-environment variable, or from the first available GPU id of those detected.
+ARBENV_GPU_IDenvironment variable, or from the first available GPU id of those detected.

 - env.default_allocation()¶